-Keep chips, crackers, dry foods crisp: Unless you live in a very dry climate, dry foods (such as crackers, chips, cereal, ice cream cones, etc.) get stale quickly.
-The solution is to store crisp foods in the refrigerator and freezer rather than a pantry.
+Keep chips, crackers, dry foods crisp: Unless you live in a very dry climate, crisp foods (i.e. crackers, chips, cereal, ice cream cones, etc.) get stale quickly.
+The solution is to store these foods in the refrigerator and freezer rather than the pantry.

 I also put fresh bread directly into the freezer and it stays perfectly fresh for an indefinite amount of time: Open the package of bread and separate slices that are stuck together; don’t wrap the bag up tightly as you want the slices to stay separated.
 Keep the bread in its original packaging and store in the freezer.
 Slices can be taken out and defrost quickly on the counter or can go directly into the toaster.

 Lengthen the life of Cheese: Cooks Illustrated had a great tip to lengthen the life of cheese once opened from the package: Wrap the cheese in parchment paper and then wrap the parchment paper in foil (the paper absorbs the excess moisture from the cheese and the foil prevents it from drying out too much).
 You can purchase cheese bags that work great, but this is a less expensive alternative.

 Keep celery super crisp and perfectly fresh for weeks: Keep the stalks submerged in water in a covered container in your fridge.